Shura Council's Weekly Session Discusses Digital Agenda 2030

-(MENAFN- Gulf Times) The Shura Council held its regular weekly meeting on Monday at Tamim bin Hamad Hall under the chairmanship of HE Speaker of the Council Hassan bin Abdullah Al Ghanim.
+Doha: The Shura Council held its regular weekly meeting on Monday at Tamim bin Hamad Hall under the chairmanship of Speaker of the Council HE Hassan bin Abdullah Al Ghanim.

-The session was attended by HE Minister of Communications and Information Technology, Mohammed bin Ali Al Mannai at the invitation of HE Speaker of the Council Hassan bin Abdullah Al Ghanim to further elaborate on the Ministry's strategic plans, plans for digital transformation in the services offered by ministries and government bodies, along with the accomplishments of the E-government and its enhanced infrastructure, in addition to the Ministry's efforts to encourage investment in communications and IT technology sector, as well as other topics.
+The session was attended by Minister of Communications and Information Technology HE Mohammed bin Ali Al Mannai at the invitation of Speaker of the Council HE Hassan bin Abdullah Al Ghanim to further elaborate on the Ministry's strategic plans, plans for digital transformation in the services offered by ministries and government bodies, along with the accomplishments of the E-government and its enhanced infrastructure, in addition to the Ministry's efforts to encourage investment in communications and IT technology sector, as well as other topics.

 HE the Speaker of the Council and Their Excellencies members of the council welcomed HE the Minister of Communications and Information Technology, applauding the efforts being undertaken by the Ministry to advance the communication and IT sector based on the directives of the wise leadership, encourage investment and the unwavering efforts to accomplish digital transformation in all services afforded to citizens, in pursuit of achieving the development goals and the Qatar National Vision 2030.